nfdi4objects/n4o-graph-apis/README.md

 See [n4o-graph-importer](https://github.com/nfdi4objects/n4o-graph-importer#readme) for a component to ensure RDF data is only imported into the triple store as expected.

-### Cypher

-The Cypher backend is optional.
-When using Neo4j (or compatible) make sure the database is read-only because this application only applies a simple filter to detect Cypher write queries!

 ### Tools

 Configuration key `tools` can be used to add web applications either as simple links or made available at an URL path via HTTP Proxy.
 Each tool requires